-Use the tools below to help you troubleshoot G Suite Migration for Microsoft® Exchange (GAMME).
+Use the tools below to help you troubleshoot G Suite Migration for Microsoft® Exchange (GSMME).

-Pre-migration diagnostics: To determine if there are issues with your configuration or users list, you can run diagnostic tests before you migrate data.
+To determine if there are issues with your configuration or users list, you can run diagnostic tests before you migrate data.
 The utility alerts you to errors and displays information on the Output screen.
-For details, see "Migrating Data" chapter in the GAMME Admin Guide (PDF).
+For details, see "Migrating Data" chapter in the GSMME Admin Guide (PDF).

 After you run a migration, you can check the migration report to determine if any errors occurred, why they occurred, and which users were affected by them.
 For details, see the "Viewing Migration Reports" chapter in the GSMME Admin Guide (PDF).